aandresweb/libro-reclamaciones-javascript/README.md

 ```bash
 composer i
 ```
-Run the following script to bundle your files using webpack
+Finally run the following script to bundle your files using webpack
 ```bash
 npx webpack
 ```